Varshini-E/RollABall/README.md

 4. Once the Unity window opens, go to Assets -> Scenes -> Game.

 5. The Game opens as the current scene.
 The Hierarchy Tab lists all the Game objects and click on any to see the specifications in the Inspector Tab.

+6. Click on the Play button to play the game.